 Digital Innovation for Net-Zero Buildings

-This work is made possible by the generous support of the RBC Foundation
+This work was made possible by the generous support of the RBC Foundation

 Energy as it pertains to buildings (in the forms of electricity and heating) represents a significant pathway to reach net-zero targets, accounting for 18% of Canada’s CO2 emissions.
 But according to a recent report, Alberta lags other jurisdictions in terms of energy efficiency policies and initiatives.
 Digital technology can play an important role in identifying and addressing these challenges and many technologies exist.
 Our challenge is not necessarily about technological innovation but rather about increasing the application of existing technology (a non-technical challenge).